privacyguides/privacyguides.org/docs/email.en.md

     Tutanota only directly accepts credit cards and PayPal, however Bitcoin and Monero can be used to purchase gift cards via their [partnership](https://tutanota.com/faq/#cryptocurrency) with Proxystore.

-??? check "Account Security"
+??? success "Account Security"

     Tutanota supports [two factor authentication](https://tutanota.com/faq#2fa) with either TOTP or U2F.

-??? check "Data Security"
+??? success "Data Security"

     Tutanota has [zero access encryption at rest](https://tutanota.com/faq#what-encrypted) for your emails, [address book contacts](https://tutanota.com/faq#encrypted-address-book), and [calendars](https://tutanota.com/faq#calendar).
 This means the messages and other data stored in your account are only readable by you.